Intervention Thresholds

 • Surveillance:

-• Continue regular field work to monitor upcoming mosquito hatches indicating increase in Culex. species.
+• Continue regular field monitoring for upcoming mosquito hatches, indicating a rise in Culex species.

-• Continue regular CDC trapping county wide.
-June through September.
+• Maintain regular CDC trapping countywide from June through September.

-• Monitor those traps located near the east side of Utah Lake to monitor potential need for air spraying in areas inaccessible to ULV fogging.
+• Monitor traps near the east side of Utah Lake to assess the need for aerial spraying in areas inaccessible to ULV fogging.

 • Action: